Do Go On - 361 - The Hollywood Bandit

 When are the others coming back?

-I mean, and, you know, I appreciate your ability to forget the pandemic.
+I mean, and, you know, I appreciate your ability to forget the pen.

-But we obviously don't want to jinx that but we're hoping next year for that and then you know it's just
+hoping.
+Hopefully, yeah.
+But we obviously don't want to jinx that, but we're hoping next year for that.

 Not for a little while.